belasi01/Cops/README.md

     may need to read the help about `POSIXct` representing calendar dates and times format in R.
   - **instruments.others;character;NA** : The *instruments.others*
-    variable is single string indicating whether or not an other intrument is included in the COPS files.
+    variable is single string indicating whether or not another intrument is included in the COPS files.
 In the old COPS data acquisition (before 2014 or so), the data file included diagnostic information on the system (input voltage to instrument, temperature, etc.) in columns that were named Master+VariableName.
 So this variable was set to Master.
-Now these data are now stored in a separate file.
+Now these data are stored in a separate file.
 So YOU WILL LIKELY have to keep NA (in capital letters) instead of Master if you’re working with recent COPS data.
-  - **depth.is.on;character;LuZ** : The *depth.is.on* variable inditace
+  - **depth.is.on;character;LuZ** : The *depth.is.on* variable indicates
     on which radiometer the pressure sensor is located.
-Default is LuZ but may be EuZ if you are using another set up (see above comments about *delta.capteur.optics*).
+Default is LuZ but it may be EuZ if you are using another setup (see above comments about *delta.capteur.optics*).
   - **number.of.fields.before.date;numeric; 0** : The
     *number.of.fields.before.date* variable is a numeric value
-    indicating the number of field present in the file name before the date.
-In fact, every COPS file are automatically named continaing the date and time of the acquisition (computer date/time when the file was created).
+    indicating the number of field(s) present in the file name before the date.
+In fact, every COPS file automatically contains the date and time of the acquisition (computer date/time when the file was created).
 Suppose you have a file named *06-261\_CAST\_004\_180813\_150418\_URC*, there are 3 fields